RSS policy groups

 Official statistics provide the cornerstone of the evidence needed to generate informed debate and drive good decision making.
 The National Statistics Advisory Group (NSAG) is a group of volunteers with a strong interest in a range of policy issues surrounding the UK's official statistics system.
 We help to develop the Society's policy on official statistics, on behalf of RSS Council and in an advisory capacity to the RSS President.

-NSAG has had, over the years, significant impact on the development of official statistics in the UK; contributing to the RSS’s work in areas such as inflation measurement and the development of legislation on data sharing.
+NSAG has had, over the years, a significant impact on the development of official statistics in the UK; contributing to the RSS’s work in areas such as inflation measurement, influencing the legislation on data sharing and improving the UK Statistics Authority's 'Code of Practice on Official Statistics'.
+Indeed, UKSA described the Society's contribution to the Code as 'excellent and very helpful'.
 We have also given evidence to parliament on the further development of UK’s statistical system.
 For more details about NSAG please email firstname.lastname@example.org.

 The Education Policy Advisory Group